akunna1/akunna1/README.md

-## Hi, I'm Akunna. 👋 And I like to code.
+## Hi, I'm Akunna. 👋 And I like to create maps and code.

 ### Geospatial Developer based in North Carolina